OPIN-CA/whirlwind/README.md

 #### `DEV_LIVE_USERNAME` and `DEV_LIVE_PASSWORD` variable
 If you're live Dev environment uses HTTP Basic Authorization then put the username and passwords into these variables.

+#### `MODULE_IGNORE_LIST` variable
+Custom modules for PHP CodeSniffer to ignore.
+Only use for legacy custom modules that are outside the scope of work.

+This variables is used to build out a regular expression that is run on the command line.
+The format for multiple modules is as follows:
+'module1|module2|module3'.